dmrub/serendipity-client/README.md

 </properties>
 ```

-What is left to do, is to do is to annotate the HTTP methods of your resources that you wish to be enriched with affordances
+What is left to do, is to annotate the HTTP methods of your resources that you wish to be enriched with affordances.
 ```java
 @GenerateAffordances
 @GET